 - Our Human Resource (HR) department is not there for us; we have to do most of the HR work ourselves

-– If we can work around the Procurement department, then that would be preferable in order to make progress in our search for a 3rd-party solution
+- If we can work around the Procurement tam, then that would be preferable in order to make progress in our search for a 3rd-party solution

-– Let’s not involve Legal during these vendor conversation for now; they’ll over-complicate things anyway
+- Let’s not involve Legal during these vendor communications for now; they will over-complicate things anyway

-– Finance negotiated this great deal, but now we’re paying for it; we’re not a priority for this vendor, and the level of service that we are receiving is deplorable
+- Finance negotiated this great deal, but now we’re paying for it; we’re not a priority for this vendor, and the level of service that we are receiving is average at best

 Is perception reality?
 Given the repetitive nature of these expressions, I have to assume that there is at least some truth to it all.
 Would you agree?